 The Mayflower set sail on 16th September 1620 from Plymouth, UK, to voyage to America, known to English explorers at the time as the New World.
 But its history and story start long before that.

-Its passengers were in search of a new life of religious freedom.
-They would go on to influence the future of the United States of America in ways they could never have imagined.
+Its passengers were in search of a new life – some seeking religious freedom, others a fresh start in a different land.
+They would go on to be known as the Pilgrims and influence the future of the United States of America in ways they could never have imagined.

 He created his own church, with its own rules determined by him - called the Church of England.
 In doing this, Henry was expelled by the Pope and the reformation of the English churches had started.

 Many believed that Henry’s new church was still too similar to the Pope’s and wanted even more changes.
 Some wanted to separate it from other churches by purifying it of all Catholic practices.
 They became known as the Puritans.

 However, others believed that you could not change the church and that the only way to form a new group was to break away entirely.
 They became known as the Separatists.

 The Church dictated all aspects of life – from what you ate to what you wore.
 To dispute that rule was a dangerous path ending in prosecution.
 This was especially foreboding for Separatists.